Caleb TerBush: 2012 season

 During spring practice, TerBush was named a captain for the 2012 season.
 TerBush entered his senior season looking at splitting playing time once again with Marve, and now the fully recovered Henry.
 With TerBush working mostly with the first team, he was expected to start the first game of the year, until it was announced (one hour prior to gametime) that he had been suspended and Marve was the starting quarterback.
-Marve responded by having the best game of his Boilermaker career, throwing for 295 yards and 3 touchdowns, in a 48-6 win over Eastern Kentucky.
+Marve responded by having the best game of his Boilermaker career, throwing for 295 yards and 3 touchdowns, in a 48–6 win over Eastern Kentucky.
 TerBush returned to his starting role the following week against rival, Notre Dame.
 TerBush played the entire first quarter for the Boilermakers, but since the Boilermakers were head scoreless, Marve replaced TerBush at quarterback in the second quarter.
 Marve moved the ball for Purdue, leading them on two scoring drives resulting in 10 points.
 Marve had Purdue close to scoring again in the 4th quarter, when he was sacked and re-injured his knee.
 TerBush came in during the drive and threw the game tying score to Antavian Edison.
 Purdue would lose on the next drive as Notre Dame made a game-winning field goal.
 The following week, Purdue played Eastern Michigan, and with Marve sidelined with his third ACL tear, TerBush was the unquestioned starter for the first time since the 2011 season opener against Middle Tennessee State.
 TerBush played the first three quarters of the game, until the Purdue took a large enough lead that Henry could get substantial playing time.
 TerBush finished the game with 2 passing touchdowns, and added another score on a 2-yard rush in the 2nd quarter.

 Statistics

 Through the end of the 2012 season, TerBush's statistics are as follows:

-TerBush has a 10-11 win–loss ratio for his career as the starting quarterback at Purdue.
+TerBush has a 10–11 win–loss ratio for his career as the starting quarterback at Purdue.

 Professional career

-Prior to the 2013 NFL Draft, TerBush was projected to be undrafted by NFLDraftScout.com.
+Prior to the 2013 NFL draft, TerBush was projected to be undrafted by NFLDraftScout.com.
 He was rated as the 44th-best quarterback in the draft.
 He was not invited to the NFL Scouting Combine, he posted the following numbers during his Purdue pro-day workouts:

-After going undrafted in the 2013 NFL Draft, TerBuh received a tryout with the Pittsburgh Steelers, but failed to make the roster.
+After going undrafted in the 2013 NFL draft, TerBuh received a tryout with the Pittsburgh Steelers, but failed to make the roster.

 On May 13, 2013, TerBush signed with the Arizona Cardinals.
 On August 25, 2013, he was cut by the Cardinals.

 Coaching career

-TerBush now serves as the quarterbacks coach at Metamora Township High School.
+TerBush served as the quarterbacks coach at Metamora Township High School from 2017 to 2019.

-Personal
+Personal life

 TerBush's major at Purdue University was sociology.